 1. Tell us about Foundr Magazine!
 How did you get started?

 I launched Foundr magazine 5 years ago which is crazy how time flies.
-I started the magazine because I felt there was a real need in the entrepreneurial space, in particular in the magazine publication space, for a business magazine that really spoke to people who were trying to build, handle or had just launched their business.
-Since I felt there wasn’t really anything out there and because I knew nothing about magazines, apps or anything regarding publishing and media, I decided to create it.
-At first it was just a passion, aside my day job, but as time went by, it became something much more than just a passion project, I really fell in love with the business and I’ve made it work and grow.
+I started the magazine because I felt there was a real need in the entrepreneurial space, in particular in the magazine publication space, for a business magazine that really spoke to people who were trying to build, handle, or had just launched their business.
+Since I felt there wasn’t really anything out there and because I knew nothing about magazines, apps, or anything regarding publishing and media, I decided to create it.
+At first, it was just a passion, aside from my day job, but as time went by, it became something much more than just a passion project, I really fell in love with the business and I’ve made it work and grow.

 2. Foundr Magazine turns 5 this year – congrats!
 What are some of the biggest challenges that you’ve overcome as an independent publisher?

 I’d say that some of the biggest challenges we’ve had to overcome have been mainly not relying on having a magazine as our one source of income or even advertising (we don’t really have any advertising in our magazine).
 Therefore, I’ve had to challenge the business model and I’m really happy with what I’ve settled with and what we’ve found to be, I believe, one of the most competitive business models out there for a digital media company.
-Hopefully, this model that we’re executing on will be looked upon and maybe used as a case study in years to come.
+Hopefully, this model that we’re executing will be looked upon and may be used as a case study in years to come.
 Basically, what we’re doing is really just looking at the whole landscape.
 Let’s say you choose a topic which your brand or your publication is going to focus on ( fashion, for instance).
 In this case, you don’t just produce your magazine around fashion, you don’t just do advertising in that magazine, you do other things that really serve your audience and you really approach them like a startup.

 “Working at that model and finding other ways to build a sustainable business, not just through a magazine or advertising, has been the biggest challenge.”